Modern features for Blood mappers

 • 1: enable

-"Sight" flag was renamed to "Sees Player".
-Sprite with this flag checked, will be triggered once it can see one of players from it's location.
+Sight flag was renamed to Sees Player.
+Sprite with this flag checked gets triggered once it can see one of players from it's location.

-"Screen" flag means that sprite will trigger when it drawn on the screen of one of players and "Aim" triggers sprite when one of players aims in it.
+Screen flag means that sprite will trigger when it drawn on the screen of one of players.
+Note that it works only in single player.

-If sprite have "Impact" flag enabled, this means that it will be triggered once get hit with projectile, affected by explosion or touch another object (like wall, sprite or sector).
+If sprite have "Impact" flag enabled, it means that it will be triggered once get hit with projectile, affected by explosion or touch another object (like wall, sprite or sector).
 Note that not all projectiles can make sprite to trigger.

 • Example 1: [x]going on, [x]going off, waitTime = 0 - will send cmd only once, because waiTime is zero.